Which Rummy variations do you know? Short deck, first meld with 40 points or no first meld at all, cyclic sequences, strict groups, knocking?

 We will make our way through the Rummy variants at the Rummy Palace with the course of the game as a guideline.
 Even before the game starts, different preferences come up already!

 With our basic Rummy rules, you are playing with two decks of French-suited playing cards and six additional Jokers.
 That means each of the 13 ranks (Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten, Jack, Queen, King, Ace) occurs twice in each of the four Suits (Clubs, Spades, Hearts, Diamonds).
-That checks out at 104 cards, and after adding the Jokers at 110.
+That makes 104 cards, and after adding the Jokers, 110.
 With any number of players, each player receives 13 cards each.
+Some variations, however, rely on adaptions to the number of cards used in the game.

 Short Deck

 You are using only half the cards in this Rummy variation – one deck of French-suited Rummy cards, i.e., 52 cards and three Jokers.
 Thus, there are also fewer hand cards: Two players get ten each.
-Otherwise, the number is seven.
+When playing with more than two players, it is seven cards each.
 Additionally, there is no score threshold for the first meld.

 No Jokers